 - The second reason has to do with familiarity.
 Most people drive every day and nothing bad happens.
 So our personal experience leads us to believe that driving is safe.
 It is only when you look at the aggregated statistics that you realize how dangerous driving really is.

-For more information on skydiving and related topics, check out the links on the next page.
+For more information on skydiving and related topics, check out the links below.